Alex427427427/obsidian_1/Engineering/Radio Frequency Engineering/Modulation/Amplitude Modulation (AM) and Demodulation.md

 ___
 The most important way of shifting signals up and down along the frequency domain while preserving their shape.
 This is also known as **heterodyning**.
 This is very important because frequency bands have different properties and allow the transfer of information through any desired medium.

 There exists a concise and full explanation of how this process works, in addition to the explanations below.
-See the **shifting theorem** in [[Fourier Transform and Frequency Domain]].
+See the **shifting theorem** in [[1 Fourier Transform and Frequency Domain]].
 ## Terminology
 **Baseband signal**: the original signal, with some upper bound in the frequency domain below which there is appreciable value, centered at 0 frequency.
 **Carrier frequency**: the frequency about which the baseband signal will be shifted up to.